Skip to main content

 Location: Lexington, VA

-Founded in 1749, Washington and Lee is one of the oldest schools in the U.S. One of the traditions that define the college is the school’s honor system.
+Founded in 1749, Washington and Lee is one of the oldest schools in the U.S. One of the traditions that defines the college is the school’s honor system.
 Rather than being codified, each generation of students—with no faculty or board oversight—defines the behavior they deem dishonorable.
-Washington and Lee’s students believe in the strength of their community inside and outside of the classroom, therefore there is just one penalty for breaching the honor system: dismissal from the school.
+Washington and Lee’s students believe in the strength of their community inside and outside of the classroom; therefore, there’s just one penalty for breaching the honor system: dismissal from the school.

 Learn more about Washington and Lee and what it takes to get accepted.